Materials-Consortia/OPTIMADE/optimade.rst

   **OPTIONAL**

-  - :field:`maxItems`: Integer.
-    A non-negative integer.
-    The defined property is an array that MUST contain a number of items that is less than or equal to the given integer.

-  - :field:`minItems`: Integer.
-    A non-negative integer.
-    The defined property is an array that MUST contain a number of items that is greater than or equal to the given integer.

   - :field:`uniqueItems`: Boolean.
     If :val:`TRUE`, the defined property is an array that MUST only contain unique items.
     If :val:`FALSE`, this field sets no limitation on the defined property.

+  Furthermore, despite being defined in the JSON Schema standard, the fields :field:`minItems` and :field:`maxItems` MUST NOT be used to indicate limits of the number of items of a list.
+  See the `definition of the x-optimade-dimension field`_ for more information.

 - :val:`"integer"`: